xrdocs/8000/_tutorials/cisco-8000-npu-traps-telemetry-gnmi.md

 </code>
 </pre>
 </div>
-As of today, there is no equivalent of [[embedded_tag]] on telegraf for gNMI plugin.
+As of today, there is no equivalent of [[embedded_tag]] on Telegraf for gNMI plugin.
 While gNMI dynamic tagging should provide this feature, ‘tag_only = true’ extra config doesn’t work for this model.
+Issue #11007 was raised.
 {: .notice--info}

 Another option is to use Grafana [Transformation](https://grafana.com/docs/grafana/latest/panels/transform-data/ "Grafana transformation") and provide a hard-mapping between trap-id and trap-string inside the dashboard.
 A sample JSON example is attached here.